EleutherAI/lm-evaluation-harness/lm_eval/tasks/medical_specialities/README.md

 #### Groups

-* medical_specialities: Evaluates medical questions and joins by medical speciality
+* medical_specialities: Evaluates the classification of medical questions based on their respective medical specialties.

 #### Tasks
   - Cardiology